noahehall/theBookOfNoah/0current/security/websecurity.md

     - thus it cant be detected in server logs
   - client-side code needs to manage the parsing & escaping of URI fragments if fragment content is used in rendering

-### cross-site request forgery
+### cross-site request forgery: CSRF

-- ## CSRF: pronounced sea-surf; an attacker tricks a user into clicking a maliscious link that triggers a request to your application
+- CSRF: pronounced sea-surf; an attacker tricks a user into clicking a maliscious link that triggers a request to your application

 - exposure